SystemsApproach/private5g/arch.rst

 radio spectrum—algorithms that are considered valuable intellectual property of the equipment vendors—there is significant opportunity to open and disaggregate both the RAN and the Mobile Core.
-This book is primary a recipe for how to do that.
+This book is primarily a recipe for how to do that.

-Before getting to those details, :numref:`Figure %s <fig-cups>` redraws components from :numref:`Figure %s <fig-cellular>` to highlight two important distinctions.
-The first is that a base station has an analog component (depicted by an antenna) and a digital component (depicted by a processor pair).
-The second is that the Mobile Core is partitioned into a *Control Plane* and *User Plane*, which is similar to the control/data plane split that someone familiar with the Internet would recognize.
-(3GPP has introduced a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.)
-The importance of these two distinctions will become clear in the discussion that follows.
+Before getting to those details, we have three more architectural concepts to introduce.
+First, :numref:`Figure %s <fig-cups>` redraws components from :numref:`Figure %s <fig-cellular>` to highlight the fact that a base station has an analog component (depicted by an antenna) and a digital component (depicted by a processor pair).
+This book mostly focuses on the latter, but we introduce enough background about the over-the-air radio transmission to appreciate its impact on the overall architecture.

 .. _fig-cups:
 .. figure:: figures/Slide3.png